 - Feeling dizzy

-- Rash such as hives, or itching
+- Rash, such as hives or itching

-- Pain in your lower pain or side
+- Pain in your lower back or side

 - Facial extremities such as eyelids, around eyes, face, lips or your tongue feeling swollen